Ynjxsjmh/WinsockExample/SingleServerMultipleClientBroadcast/README.md

 3. And then there is asynchronous socket I/O using Overlapped I/O, I/O Completion Ports, or Registered I/O extensions

 See [Winsock - How to receive and send data simultaneously?](https://stackoverflow.com/questions/38728713/winsock-how-to-receive-and-send-data-simultaneously) for more detail.

+# Note
+I can run successfully after compiling it using Dev-C++ but fail with CodeBlocks.